 Symptoms of a bad evap canister can alert any drivers that there is a potential problem occurs that needs to be addressed immediately.
 A charcoal canister or EVAP is an essential part of a vehicle.
 Every vehicle has a fuel tank that emits a flammable gas vapor.

-When the vehicle is in action, the temperature will rise and its fuel will evaporate then become vapor.
+When the vehicle is in action, the temperature will rise, and its fuel will evaporate then become vapor.
 To stop this harmful vapor not to go to waste and get out into the atmosphere, every car companies design an EVAP system with a charcoal canister or also known as evap canister, which is used as a deposit container for the carbon emissions released from the vehicle.

 Bad Evap Canister Common Symptoms

 The most common problem with evap canister is that the evap canister is either jammed when it will be open or close or it cannot be open immediately.
 Here are the symptoms that show the bad evap canister that can harm your vehicle’s machine.

 Check Engine Light is On

 The first symptom that shows your bad evap canister is that the ‘check engine light is on.
 If the cleansing flow is less or more than what has been estimated, the computer will turn the ‘check engine light’ on.

-This will cause a half of your fuel will be wasted since the emission vapor will go out into the air.
-This can also cause an intense pressure that result in blowing the gasket and its rubber seals.
-This will lead to oil leak that get drench the emission system and the engine compartment.
+This will cause half of your fuel will be wasted since the emission vapor will go out into the air.
+This can also cause intense pressure that results in blowing the gasket and its rubber seals.
+This will lead to oil leaks that get drench the emission system and the engine compartment.

 If the evap canister is left open, it will cause a leak to give your machine a big problem.
-The air from the outside will enter the machine in unknown ratio that cannot be calculated by the car computer.
-If you left this too continue, your machine will be shaken and rough.
+The air from the outside will enter the machine in an unknown ratio that the car computer cannot calculate.
+If you left this too, continue, your machine will be shaken and rough.

 Saturated Evap Canister